thedatahub/Catmandu-VIAF/README.md

 - [Catmandu::Fix::viaf\_search](https://metacpan.org/pod/Catmandu::Fix::viaf_search)
 - [Catmandu::VIAF::API](https://metacpan.org/pod/Catmandu::VIAF::API)

-# AUTHOR
+# AUTHORS

-Pieter De Praetere &lt;pieter at packed.be >
+Matthias Vandermaesen <matthias.vandermaesen@vlaamsekunstcollectie.be>

-# COPYRIGHT
+Pieter De Praetere <pieter@packed.be>

-Copyright 2017- PACKED vzw
+# COPYRIGHT AND LICENSE

-# LICENSE
+This software is copyright (c) 2017 by PACKED, vzw, Vlaamse Kunstcollectie, vzw.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, Version 3, June 2007.

 # SEE ALSO